 29. The Budget of the Central Government is not merely a statement of receipts and expenditure.
 Since Independence, with the launching of Five Year Plans, it has also become a significant statement of governmental policy.
 The Budget reflects and shapes, and is, in turn, shaped by the country's economic life.
 The Economic Survey brings out the economic trends in the country, which facilitates a better appreciation of the mobilisation of resources and their allocation in the Budget.
-The Survey analyses the trends in agricultural and industrial production, money supply, prices, imports and exports and other relevant economic factors which have a bearing on the Budget.
+The Survey analyses the trends in agricultural and industrial production, infrastructure, employment, money supply, prices, imports, exports, foreign exchange reserves and other relevant economic factors which have a bearing on the Budget, and is presented to the Parliament ahead of the Budget for the ensuing year.